giri-a/usb-audio/README.md

 Only certain things like the idfTarget, idfPort etc. are project specific and that should be stored in .vscode/settings.json and is part of the repo.

+Note that everytime ESP-IDF is configured, it updates .vscode/seetings.json with the platform-specific settings.

+.vscode/c_cpp_properties.json is manually edited to include two configurations with names ESP-IDF(Mac) and ESP-IDF(Win).
+Configuring through command panel, will create one with platform specific paths; manual edit was required to combine the two under different names.
+Based on the platform you are working on, choose the appropriate configuration by clicking on the configuration (at the very right end) on the status bar of vscode.